Rent-to-Own Changes Make Homebuying Easier

 A rent-to-own agreement can be an attractive option for buying a home, particularly if you have weak credit or limited funds.
 But how to find rent-to-own homes?

 Sometimes it can be as straightforward as asking your landlord if they'll sell the house.

 With rent-to-own properties, you may make a deal where your rent payments go toward building equity over a number of years.
-That gives you credit toward a down payment, plus giving you time to improve your credit score so you can qualify for a mortgage when the lease is up, if you decide to buy.
+That gives you credit toward a down payment, plus gives you time to improve your credit score so you can qualify for a mortgage when the lease is up, if you decide to buy.

 But instead of individual landlords, some multi-million dollar companies are getting into the home finance industry and offering rent-to-own programs of their own.
-They’re changing how homes are bought, even though these programs aren't meant aren’t meant for people who qualify for traditional home loans
+They’re changing how homes are bought, even though these programs aren't meant for people who qualify for traditional home loans